Info2win/LeetCodeSolutions/README.md

 - Approach 1
     - Copy array into another array, sort.
 Than, while traversing if arr[i] == arr[i+1] return arr[i].
 Note that this solution uses extra memory.
     - 11 lines
+- Approach 2
+    - Use floyd's algo (slow,fast pointer) to detect cycle which means a number occured twice.
+Note that this solution is pptimum and does NOT use extra memory.
+    - 18 lines